Everything You Need to Know About WordPress Backend

 WordPress backend is categorized into WordPress core pages like themes, tools, plugins, media library, and custom pages registered and built with third-party plugins or themes.

 Every backend page has its unique URL associated with a specific PHP file.
-For instance, the media library points to /wp-admin/uploads.php and users point to /wp-admin/users/PHP.
+For instance, the media library points to /wp-admin/uploads.php, and users point to /wp-admin/users/PHP.
 But we have three different cases.

-Posts, pages, and custom post types point to PHP file /wp-admin/edits.php.
+Posts, pages, and custom post types point to the PHP file /wp-admin/edits.php.
 The only distinguishing factor is in the post_type parameter.

-Taxonomies tags and categories point to /wp-admin/edit-tags.php file with unique taxonomy parameters, plugins, or themes.
+Taxonomies tags and categories point to the /wp-admin/edit-tags.php file with unique taxonomy parameters, plugins, or themes.
 Point to /wp-admin/admin.php with a unique parameter.

 Some menus may have submenus.
 Additionally, some backend pages are listed on the top admin bar.